mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 shortid: 81fa
 title: Install Jekyll 2 on Ubuntu 14.04
 permalink: /81fa/install-jekyll-2-ubuntu-14-04
-description: Jekyll 2 was recently released and can be installed on Ubuntu 14.04 using apt-get and gem install.
+description: Jekyll 2 was recently released and can be installed on Ubuntu 14.04 or 14.10 using apt-get and gem install.
 created_at: 2014-05-13
 updated_at: 2014-12-05
 categories: ubuntu jekyll ruby